Hamish Brown: Early life

-Born in Colombo, Ceylon (now modern-day Sri Lanka) on 13 August 1934, he lived in Japan for a time and then Singapore; escaping in 1942 as it fell to the Japanese.
-He lived in South Africa for two years as a refugee before returning to live in Scotland at the end of World War II.
-His family lived in Dollar and Brown spent much of his youth exploring the nearby Ochil Hills which awakened his interest in the great outdoors.
+Born in Colombo, Ceylon (now modern-day Sri Lanka) on 13 August 1934, he lived in Japan for a time and then Singapore, escaping with his family in 1942 as it fell to the Japanese.
+They lived in South Africa for two years as refugees before returning to live in Scotland at the end of World War II.
+His family lived in Dollar and Brown spent much of his youth exploring the nearby Ochil Hills, which awakened his interest in the great outdoors.
 He was educated at Dollar Academy.

 He travelled extensively in the Middle East and East Africa during the 1950s when serving in the RAF for his National Service.
 Between 1960 and 1972 he worked at Braehead School, Buckhaven, Fife and was in charge of outdoor activities at the school, introducing many of the pupils to walking in the Scottish Highlands as well as other outdoor activities.
 After a spell as a County Adviser, he decided to try to make a living as a freelance writer and photographer, specialising on "anything to do with mountains".